 - Switch provider — the switch typically takes 2–3 weeks.
 There are no exit fees on most standard variable tariffs.
 Fixed tariffs may have early exit fees.

 - Schedule charging — set your Tesla to charge during the off-peak window via the Tesla app (Charging → Schedule).
-For Intelligent Octopus Go, use the Octopus app to set a departure time and it handles scheduling for you.

 A 7kW home charger adds roughly 30 miles per hour.
 Even the shortest off-peak window (5 hours on British Gas or ScottishPower) gives you 150 miles of range — more than enough for most daily driving.